Weyrd/CIR2-Cirious_game/README.md

 To play Cirious Game, follow these steps:

 1. Clone the repository: `git clone https://github.com/Weyrd/CIR2-Cirious_game.git`
+2. Install Node.js and npm on your machine.
+3. Install the dependencies by running `npm install` in the project directory.
+4. Start the server by running `npm start` or `node server.js`.
-2. Open the `index.html` file in your preferred web browser.
+5. Open your web browser and navigate to `http://localhost:3000`.
-3. Start playing the game and enjoy!
+6. Start playing the game and enjoy!